Website Navigation for Screen Readers

 • D. How does this cluster align with the strategic plans of the involved divisions?

-• Research synopsis (1 paragraph)
+• A. Research and translation synopsis (1 short paragraph)

-• Alignment with the cluster (1 paragraph)
+• B. Alignment with the cluster (1 short paragraph)

-• Potential appointments at Johns Hopkins (Interdivisional recruitments are standard for BDPs.
+• C. Potential appointments at Johns Hopkins (Interdivisional recruitments are standard for BDPs.
 Intra-divisional appointments will be considered in exceptional cases.)

 Review: